lbeckman314/demo/README.md

 # demo

-This is the catch-all repo for the following four projects:
+This is the catch-all repo for the following projects:

 ## Overview

 1) [demo-web](https://github.com/lbeckman314/demo-web): a minimal pseudo-terminal that can be embedded on a webpage.
 This is a web client for demo-server.
 2) [demo-go](https://github.com/lbeckman314/demo-go): a CLI that allows you to run commands from the terminal.
 This is a go client for demo-server.
 3) [demo-server](https://github.com/lbeckman314/demo-server): a server that runs custom-defined commands in a sandboxed environment.
 This is a Node.js server for demo-web and demo.go.
+4) [demo-docs](https://github.com/lbeckman314/demo-docs): converts code blocks in runnable code samples that sccepts user input (via connecting to demo-server)!
-4) [demonic](https://github.com/lbeckman314/demonic): an [xterm.js](https://xtermjs.org/) and [terminado](https://github.com/jupyter/terminado)-powered web-app that gives you all the powers of a terminal right in the browser.
+5) [demonic](https://github.com/lbeckman314/demonic): an [xterm.js](https://xtermjs.org/) and [terminado](https://github.com/jupyter/terminado)-powered web-app that gives you all the powers of a terminal right in the browser.
 Acts as it's own client and server model.
 Like demo-web but more feature-rich and broadly-focused.

 ## Comparison